ef10007/Data_structures/README.md

 * Θ(1) Constant runtime.
 This is the runtime when a program will always do the same thing regardless of the input.
 * Θ(log N).
 Logarithmic runtime.
 Often used to search algorithms.
 * Θ(N).
 Linear runtime.
 Often used when you have to iterate through an entire dataset.
-* Θ(N\*\logN).
+* Θ(N\*logN).
 You will see this runtime in sorting algorithms.

-Θ(N2).
-This is an example of a polynomial runtime.
-You will see this runtime when you have to search through a two-dimensional dataset (like a matrix) or nested loops.
+* Θ(N2).
+An example of a polynomial runtime.
+Often used to search through a two-dimensional dataset (like a matrix) or nested loops.
-Θ(2N).
-This is exponential runtime.
-You will often see this runtime in recursive algorithms (Don’t worry if you don’t know what that is yet!).
+* Θ(2N).
+Exponential runtime.
+Often used in recursive algorithms.
-Θ(N!).
-This is factorial runtime.
-You will often see this runtime when you have to generate all of the different permutations of something.
+* Θ(N!).
+Factorial runtime.
+Often used to generate all of the different permutations(arrangement) of something.
 For instance, a program that generates all the different ways to order the letters “abcd” would run in this runtime.